duyhieunguyenle1/Delievery_Shop_Management/README.md

 ### NOTE

-1. You can only register supplier account by using admin account
+1. You can only register supplier account by using admin account.
-2. To accept purchase, you have to use admin account to select its supplier and then using supplier to confirm purchase to "On the way"
+2. To accept purchase, you have to use admin account to select its supplier and then using supplier to confirm purchase to "On the way".
-3. <b>Close is the white one not the default one</b>, make sure you chose it right
+3. <b>Close is the white one not the default one</b>, make sure you chose it right.
-4. As a supplier, <b>double-click</b> row on the delivery page to confirm it's received
+4. As a supplier, <b>double-click</b> row on the delivery page to confirm it's received.